Movie ranch: Jack Ingram Movie Ranch

+In 1956, he sold the ranch to Four Star Television Productions.
+As of 1994, the ranch land had been completely re-developed with suburban-style housing.

 Pioneertown

 Pioneertown, California, in the Morongo Basin region of Southern California's Mojave Desert in San Bernardino County, California.
 The town started as a live-in Old West motion picture set on a movie ranch, built in the 1940s.
 The movie set was designed to also provide a place for the actors to live, while having their homes used as part of the movie set.
 A number of Westerns and early television shows were filmed in Pioneertown, including The Cisco Kid and Edgar Buchanan's Judge Roy Bean.
 Roy Rogers, Dick Curtis, and Russell Hayden were among the original developers and investors, and Gene Autry frequently filmed his show at the six-lane Pioneer Bowl bowling alley.

 The sets have been retained as a tourist attraction which remained open as of April 2019.